Juliapratsquesada/LearningR/README.md

 TODO: Give a brief description of what your project is about

-This project is about how to learn reproducible research in R and Git
+This project is about how to learn reproducible research in R. Trying GitHub

 # Brief description of folder and file contents